Opinion: Sitting pretty

 Commentary by Dick Wolfsie

 What has happened to the art of sitting?
-People nowadays don’t just sit, but they have to be involved in some activity like emailing, blogging, tweeting, reading or watching TV.
+People nowadays don’t just sit; they have to be doing something like emailing, reading or watching TV.

-When I was a kid, people in my neighborhood sat on their front porch.
-Of course, this was New York, so they were probably protecting their valuables or waiting for the police to arrive.
-But they were sitting, nonetheless.
-You do see people sitting outside a doctor’s office.
-But these people are waiting.
-Big difference.
+When I was young, people in my New York City suburb sat on their front porch, but they were mostly protecting their valuables or waiting for the police to arrive.

-Part of the charm of sitting is publicly displaying that you have the time and the inclination to just park your rear end in a chair.
+Part of the charm of sitting on a porch is publicly displaying that you have the time to just park your rear in a chair.
+No bills to pay, chores to do or places to go.
 You can’t flaunt this in private.
-It is fun to sit on your front step and gaze into space with a slight smirk.
-Soon there is immediate neighborhood speculation about an unexpected inheritance or a hot lottery ticket stashed in your sock, or spicy rumors about you and the new UPS driver.
+If word got out you were in your bedroom staring at the walls, the neighbors would set up crisis intervention.
+But sit on your front step and gaze into space with a slight smirk, and there is immediate neighborhood speculation about an unexpected inheritance, or about you and the new UPS driver.

-Sometimes to relax, I just go and sit in my driveway in an old beach chair and wait for my wife to get home.
-But when my neighbor Charlie sees me, he always grabs a stool from his garage and plants himself next to me.
-I hate being unfriendly, but lately I’ve mustered up the nerve to tell Charlie I’d rather be alone.
+Sometimes, I sit in my driveway in a beach chair and wait for my wife to get home.
+When my neighbor Charlie sees me, he grabs a stool from his garage and plants himself next to me.
+Then he wants to chat endlessly about politics.
+Lately, I’ve mustered up the nerve to tell Charlie I’d rather be alone.

 Some people just don’t sit well with me.